Keeping you safe is our top priority. What to expect when you visit LMH Health

-Home > Wellness Resources > Health Library > Choosing a Prosthesis After Breast Cancer Surgery
+Home > Be Healthy > Health Library > Choosing a Prosthesis After Breast Cancer Surgery

 Whether to wear a breast form (prosthesis) after breast surgery is a very personal decision.
 Some women feel better about themselves when their clothes fit just as they did before surgery.
 Other women feel comfortable just as they are.